alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

    - __JavaScript:__ Create a new `calculateOCBC365Interest` function in `script.js`.
    - __Integration:__ Update `findOptimalAllocation` to consider OCBC 365 as another "project" for fund allocation.
    - __UI:__ Update `updateAllocation` to display OCBC 365 results.

-__Phase 4: Fix allocation__

-The current `findOptimalAllocation` function in `calculator.js` has a logical flaw in how it handles tiered interest accounts.
-It attempts to treat each tier as an independent segment and sorts them by rate, which is incorrect for accounts where lower tiers must be filled to unlock higher-tier rates.

-My plan is to refactor the `findOptimalAllocation` function to correctly implement an optimal allocation strategy for tiered interest accounts.
-This will involve:

-1. __Creating Helper Functions for Marginal Rates:__ I will implement new helper functions (`getUOBNextMarginalSegment`, `getSCNextMarginalSegment`, `getDBSNextMarginalSegment`, `getCIMBNextMarginalSegment`) within `calculator.js`.
-These functions will take a bank's current balance and conditions, and return the details of the *next* tier that funds would enter (i.e., the amount needed to fill that tier and the annual interest rate for that tier).

-2. __Refactoring `findOptimalAllocation`:__ I will modify `findOptimalAllocation` to use an iterative greedy approach.
-In each step, it will:

-   - Determine, for each bank, what the marginal interest rate would be for adding funds to its *next* available tier, using the new helper functions.
-   - Allocate a portion of the remaining total funds to the bank that offers the highest marginal interest rate, filling up to the next tier breakpoint or until all funds are allocated.
-   - This process will repeat until all `totalFunds` are allocated.

-3. __Verifying Allocation and Breakdown:__ After the allocation loop, the function will use the existing `calculateUOBInterest`, `calculateSCInterest`, `calculateDBSInterest`, and `calculateCIMBInterest` functions to accurately calculate the total monthly interest and a detailed breakdown for the final allocated balances in each bank.

-4. __Adding a Test Case:__ I will add a new test case to `__tests__/script.test.js` to thoroughly verify the correctness of the refactored `findOptimalAllocation` function with various scenarios and tiered interest conditions.